Bernese Mountain Dog Club Of Great Britain

 Constitution and Rules

-(Including amendments adopted at the AMG, March 2018)
+(including amendments adopted at the AGM of 25 March 2023)

 - THE CLUB: shall consist of a Patron, President, Chairman, Hon.
 Secretary, Hon.
 Treasurer, a Committee of twelve and an unlimited number of members whose names and addresses shall be kept by the Membership Secretary.
 The Chairman, Hon Secretary and Hon Treasurer shall be designated Officers of the Club.
-The Society must maintain an up to date list of members and their addresses and make this available for inspection if so requested by members of the Society or by the Kennel Club.
+The Society must maintain an up to date list of members’ names and their addresses and make the list of names available for inspection if so requested by members of the Society or by the Kennel Club.

 - The Annual General Meeting (AGM) may award Life Membership in recognition of extended and/or exceptional service to the club or breed.
 This award to be the highest honour the club can extend and Life Members, (and joint members on their membership at the time of the award), will receive free annual membership during the lifetime of that life member.

-- In addition an unlimited number of ex – officio, non-executive Vice Presidents may be appointed by the AMG also in recognition of notable service to the club or breed.
+- In addition, an unlimited number of ex – officio, non-executive Vice Presidents may be appointed by the AGM also in recognition of notable service to the club or breed.

-- MEMBERSHIP: All applications for membership of the Club shall be made in writing to the membership Secretary on the current form prescribed by the committee.
+- MEMBERSHIP: All applications for membership of the Club shall be made in writing or online via the official process to the Membership Secretary on the current form prescribed by the committee.

 The committee reserves the right to refuse any application for membership; any such refusal must be by a majority vote.